curioswitch/pyvoy/docs/index.md

 ## Limitations

-- Platforms limited to those supported by Envoy, which generally means glibc-based Linux on amd64/arm64 or MacOS on arm64
+- Platforms limited to those supported by Envoy, which generally means glibc-based Linux on amd64/arm64, MacOS on arm64, and unofficial support for Windows on amd64
-- Multiple worker processes.
+- No support for multiple worker processes.
 It is recommended to scale up with a higher-level orchestrator instead and use a health endpoint wired to RSS for automatic restarts if needed
 - Certain non-compliant requests like non-ascii query strings are prevented by Envoy itself

 ## Quickstart